fileverse/member-subgraph/README.md

 # Member Subgraph
-Subgraph code to build an open API to index and query members information on FIleverse Portal
+Subgraph code to build an open API to index and query members information on Fileverse Portal

 ## Setting up the Subgraph
 If your smart contract is on the Ethereum Mainnet network then use `Subgraph Studio`, for any other network use `Hosted Service`